Sanja969/To-Do-List/README.md

 # To Do List

-> This is an example of a web app for adding Task to your own to do list.
-I as was using javascript, HTML, and CSS.
-I was using Webpack for bundling dependencies.
+> This is an example of a web app for adding your daily tasks in todo list.
+You can check task when your task is finished and it will be mark as finsih.
+Also you can delete and change description of tasks.

+> I as was using Javascript, HTML, CSS and bootstap.
+I got Webpack for bundling dependencies.

 ## Built With

 - Language: HTML, Javascript
 - Technologies: CSS, Linter, git
+- Framework: Bootstap
 - Packages: Webpack